LennartHennigs/SimpleFSM/README.md

 * Copyright (C) 2022 Lennart Hennigs.
 * Released under the MIT license.

-## Disclaimer

-* This library is not complete (yet) and a work in progress.
-* Some of the features mentioned below might not be done yet.
-* This document is also not complete

 ## Description

 * This library allows you to quickly setup a State Machine.